tenzir/tenzir/web/docs/tql2/operators/read_suricata.md

 option `selector=event_type:suricata`.
 The `suricata` parser does this by default.

-XXX: Is the above selector correct?

 ### `raw = bool (optional)`

 Use only the raw types that are native to the parsed format.
-Fields that have a type specified in the chosen schema will still be parsed according to the schema.
+Fields that have a type specified in the chosen `schema` will still be parsed according to the schema.

-For example, the JSON format has no notion of an IP address, so this will cause all IP addresses to be parsed as strings, unless the field is specified to be an IP address by the schema.
+Since Suricata is JSON, this means that JSON numbers will be parsed as numbers, but every JSON string remains a string, unless the field is in the `schema`.
-JSON however has numeric types, so those would be parsed.

-Use with caution.

 ### `schema_only = bool (optional)`

-XXX: this needs to be fixed

 When working with an existing schema, this option will ensure that the output schema has *only* the fields from that schema.
 If the schema name is obtained via a `selector`